zhongyuanzhao/zhongyuanzhao.github.io/_posts/2021-01-30-dgcn-announce.md

 ---
-title: '"Distributed Scheduling using Graph Neural Networks" accepted by IEEE ICASSP 2021'
+title: 'Our paper "Distributed Scheduling using Graph Neural Networks" is accepted by IEEE ICASSP 2021'
 date: 2021-01-30
 permalink: /posts/2021/01/news-icassp-2021/
 tags: